-Party Smart: Memorial Day is an official Tow to Go Holiday
+Party Smart: Halloween is an official Tow to Go Holiday

 The AAA Tow to Go service discourages an intoxicated driver from getting behind the wheel and risking the lives and safety of other motorists.
 Party Smart recommends you always choose a designated driver for a safe ride home.
 If your plan goes awry, don't drink and drive…call Tow to Go at (855) 2-TOW-2-GO or (855) 286-9246.
 The tow truck driver will take you, one friend and your car home (within 10 miles) whether or not you are a AAA member.

 Don't Forget about Project Safe Ride

 The Safe Ride program provides UCF students with a free cab ride home.
 Students must have a Safe Ride voucher available at the SGA Ticket Center, to redeem their cab ride up to$35.

 (SGA Ticket Center closed May 1- May 12; closed Sundays and on holidays so plan ahead)